Loading...

 Vertical terraforming is allowed as long as it is not extreme.
 For example:

-• You may flatten mountains and hills which are obstructing the expansion of your town.
+• You may flatten small mountains and hills which are obstructing the expansion of your town.

 • You may not demolish entire mountain ranges, such as the Alps or Pyrenees.